-While the guidelines will motivate changes in portfolio composition for the purposes of raising capital, the new guidelines will also impact the investment decisions of banks that easily meet the 1992 capital guidelines.
+While the guidelines will motivate changes in portfolio composition for the purposes of raising capital, they will also impact the investment decisions of banks that easily meet the 1992 capital guidelines.
 The value of an asset is determined not only by its maturity, interest rate and underlying credit risk but also by its capital requirement.
 The guidelines encourage banks to move into the higher yielding of low-risk weight assets and away from the lower yielding of the high-risk weight assets regardless of their current capitalisation.

-Impact on pricing of assets
+Impact on Pricing of Assets

-By changing the willingness of banks to hold particular assets at given yields (ie, by changing the bank industry demand curve for various assets), the new capital adequacy rules will alter the relative yield relationships between general classes of assets.
+By changing the willingness of banks to hold particular assets at given yields (that is, by changing the bank industry demand curve for various assets), the new capital adequacy rules will alter the relative yield relationships between general classes of assets.
 The magnitude of the impact will depend upon the size of the risk weight differential and the share of the instrument currently held by the banking sector.
-Bouchet and Hay (1989) think it seems likely that the new capital guidelines will have a significant impact upon the yield relationships between United States government agency securities, tax-exempt securities, business loans, consumer credit loans and, of course, loans to LDCs.
+Bouchet and Hay [1989] think it likely that the new capital guidelines will have a significant impact upon the yield relationships between United States government agency securities, tax-exempt securities, business loans, consumer credit loans and, of course, loans to LDCs.